philippeitis/cpsc312-project/README.md

 #### Python Dependencies
 This project uses Python 3.6+ and [spaCy](https://spacy.io/), a natural language processing library. spaCy is automatically installed into a virtual environment if necessary by all build targets.
 This will also download a ~50MB natural language model.

+### Website Dependencies
+The webpages use [Bootstrap](https://getbootstrap.com/) for CSS styling and SVG icons, and the favicon was generated using [redketchup](https://redketchup.io/favicon-generator).

 [USAGE.md](USAGE.md) goes into further detail about how to use FastFunc, and provides specific examples of different tasks to help direct your evaluation.

 ### Go into more details about how the MVP works...